yezero/sandstorm/docs/developing/raw-pure-client-apps.md

 # Porting pure client apps

-Apps which are designed to do all work on the client side (in the browser) are particularly easy to port to Sandstorm.
+Apps which are designed to do all work on the client side (in the browser) are particularly easy to port to Thurly.
 Apps written in the [Unhosted](https://unhosted.org) style or using [remoteStorage](http://remotestorage.io/) generally fall into this category.